 Accordingly, our expectation is that Guardians of the Galaxy: Cosmic Rewind will open in Summer 2022 as part of an reenergized Walt Disney World 50th Anniversary marketing campaign.
 Next summer might be a bit overly ambitious given the delays and state of the project, but we remain (perhaps foolishly) optimistic about the timeline for this project.

 Guardians of the Galaxy: Cosmic Rewind has a ton of marketing potential.
 It could convince Marvel enthusiasts (and there are a lot of them) to not just visit Epcot, but to book Walt Disney World trips.
 That alone could be what ends up keeping Cosmic Rewind fast-tracked.
 However, there’s also the likelihood that Guardians of the Galaxy Vol. 3 has been delayed until 2023, and it’s possible Walt Disney World will hold off on opening the ride to coincide with that.
 (We doubt that, though.)

 Of course, a lot could happen and change between now and then.
 It’s thus impossible to make any sort of credible predictions about when Guardians of the Galaxy: Cosmic Rewind will open.
 It could be as early as Fall 2021, or as late as Summer 2023.
-The longer the current closure extends and the more devastating its economic consequences, the more likely Summer 2022 or later becomes.
-Suffice to say, a lot still remains to be seen.
+Both of those dates are likely extremes, with the middle ground of sometime in 2022 being the most likely scenario.

 Whenever it does open, Guardians of the Galaxy: Cosmic Rewind will instantly blast into the #1 attraction spot at Epcot.
 Regardless of how we might feel about how it fits into Epcot (both thematically and physically), this is undeniably a blockbuster attraction with a colossal budget and a ride system that’s likely to give it wide appeal to guests of all ages.